ArifulSikder/laravel-apex-chart/README.md

 Opps!
 You got some database related errors.
 You you need to make database connection.
 Connect to the database and from the projects main directory, there is a folder called "sql".
 From this folder import database called "chart.sql".

+After import database you will get the charts.

 ## Contact:
 If you have any issues, please contact me by sending message: